chadananda/CocoaWallet/README.md

 ## Development roadmap

 * Milestone 1: Get XMRIG to execute inside APK
   * Is XMRIG running properly?
 I'm getting no data back.
-Maybe
-  * It might be required to compile XMRIG on an AMD phone to run properly.
+  * It might be necessary to compile XMRIG on ARM64 phone
   * What is the final config being used?

 * Milestone 2: Refactor code, possibly replace with something NOT so JAVA